Antitrust Pitfalls for Manufacturer-Imposed Requirements

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide best practices to counsel for manufacturers and others in the distribution chain for developing reasonable price, territory and customer restrictions.
+This CLE course will provide best practices to counsel for manufacturers and others in the distribution chain for developing reasonable price, territory and customer restrictions.
 The panel will give special consideration of resale price maintenance agreements in state, federal and international jurisdictions.

 - RPM and the Leegin decision